CHERIoT-Platform/cheriot-rtos/docs/WritingADeviceDriver.md

 Accessing the memory-mapped I/O region
 --------------------------------------

-The `MMIO_CAPABILITY` macros is used to get a pointer to memory-mapped I/O devices.
+The `MMIO_CAPABILITY` macro is used to get a pointer to memory-mapped I/O devices.
 This takes two arguments.
 The first is the C/C++ type of the pointer, the second is the name from the board configuration file.
 For example, to get a pointer to the memory-mapped I/O space for the ethernet device above, we might do something like: